SoggySaussages/yagpdb-main/README.md

 Directions on creating an app and getting credentials may be found [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).

-SGPDB does not require you to authorize the bot: all of that will be handled via the Control Panel.
+SYZYGY does not require you to authorize the bot: all of that will be handled via the Control Panel.

 In addition, you will need to add the following urls to the bot's "REDIRECT URI(S)" configuration: